IHE Devices

 This transaction is used by a Device Patient Association Consumer to access filtered device-patient association information held by a Device Patient Association Manager.

 As stated previously, the DEV-19 transaction is optional.
-If the message is accepted by the Device-Patient Association Manager, the accept acknowledgment shall contain the value CA in MSA-1.
+If the message is accepted by the Device-Patient Association Manager, the accept acknowledgement shall contain the value CA in MSA-1.

 If this message is not supported, MSA-1 shall contain the value CR, ERR-3 (HL7 Error Code) shall contain the value 200 (Unsupported Message Type), and ERR-4 (Severity) shall contain the value E. If the transaction is not supported, and the network connection between the Device-Patient Association Manager and Device-Patient Association Consumer is lost, the Device-Patient Association Manager shall send DEV-52 messages for all current Device-Patient associations to the Device-Patient Association Consumer when network connectivity is restored.
 This ensures the Device-Patient Association Consumer has the current association state.